-General legal and l regulato ry obligations General Regulation 20(1) SYSC 3, 6 2.1 There is a requirement for firms to establish and maintain appropriate and risk-based policies and procedures in order to prevent operations related to money laundering or terrorist financing.
+General legal and regulatory obligations

+Regulation 20(1) SYSC 3, 6

+2.1 There is a requirement for firms to establish and maintain appropriate and risk-based policies and procedures in order to prevent operations related to money laundering or terrorist financing.
 FCA-regulated firms have similar, regulatory obligations under SYSC.

 2.2 This chapter provides guidance on the internal controls that will help firms meet their obligations in respect of the prevention of money laundering and terrorist financing.
 There are general obligations on firms to maintain appropriate records and controls more widely in relation to their business; this guidance is not intended to replace or interpret these wider obligations.

-Appropriate contro ols in the c context of financial crime prevention Regulations 20, 21 2.3 There are specific requirements under the ML Regulations for the firm to establish adequate and appropriate policies and procedures relating to: internal control; risk assessment and management (see Chapter 4); customer due diligence and ongoing monitoring (see Chapter 5); record keeping (see Chapter 8); reporting of suspicions (see Chapter 6); the monitoring and management of compliance with such policies and procedures (see paragraph 3.27); and the internal communication of such policies and procedures (which includes staff awareness and
+Appropriate controls in the context of financial crime prevention

+Regulations 20, 21 2.3

+There are specific requirements under the ML Regulations for the firm to establish adequate and appropriate policies and procedures relating to: internal control; risk assessment and management (see Chapter 4); customer due diligence and ongoing monitoring (see Chapter 5); record keeping (see Chapter 8); reporting of suspicions (see Chapter 6); the monitoring and management of compliance with such policies and procedures (see paragraphs 3.28-3.30); and the internal communication of such policies and procedures (which includes staff awareness and training) (see Chapter 7).
+The ML Regulations are not specific about what these controls should comprise, and so it is helpful to look to the FCA Handbook, which although only formally applying to FCA-regulated firms, provides helpful commentary on overall systems requirements.

-FSMA s 6 2.4 FCA-regulated firms are required to have systems and controls
+SYSC 3.1.1 R 2.4 SYSC 3.1.2 G FCA-regulated firms are required to have systems and controls appropriate to their business.
+Specifically, those systems and controls